 Positioned as brands with a purpose

 This article has been researched & authored by the Content & Research Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing analysis of more brands and companies similar to Unilever.
-This section covers SWOT Analysis, Competitors, Segmentation, Target Market, Positioning & USP of more than 2500 brands from over 20 industry sectors.
+This section covers SWOT Analysis along with Segmentation, Target Market, Positioning & USP of more than 2000 brands from over 20 industry sectors.

 The brand names and other brand information used in the SWOT Analysis section are properties of their respective companies.
 The companies are not associated with MBA Skool in any way.
 Edit the brand or add a new one to SWOT Analysis section : Contribute